yedivanseven/CheckerPy/README.md

 ```
 You can specify more than one type for each element py passing a tuple of
 types at the position of the desired element.
 To _not_ check a specific
-element, enter the `Ellipsis` literal `...` at the desired position.
+element, enter the ellipsis literal `...` at the desired position.
 ```python
 t = TypedTuple((1.0, 2.0, True), types=((int, float), ..., bool))
 ```